AymenMB/Vehicle-Entry-Exit-Registration-System---Microservices-/README.md

 ---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-4. **Kafka** - For event-driven communication and asynchronous processing
+## System Architecture Details

-### Components
+### Data Flow

-1. **API Gateway**: Entry point for client applications, exposing REST and GraphQL endpoints
-2. **Aggregator**: Coordinates communication between microservices
-3. **CIN Extraction Service**: Analyzes ID card images and extracts personal information
-4. **Plate Detection Service**: Analyzes vehicle images and extracts license plate information
+1. Client submits ID card and vehicle images through the web interface
+2. API Gateway receives the request through REST or GraphQL endpoints
+3. API Gateway forwards the request to the Aggregator
+4. Aggregator sends the ID card image to the CIN Extraction Service via gRPC
+5. Aggregator sends the vehicle image to the Plate Detection Service via gRPC
+6. Both services process the images and return extracted data
+7. Aggregator combines the results and returns them to the API Gateway
+8. API Gateway formats the response and returns it to the client
+9. API Gateway publishes the registration event to Kafka
-5. **Kafka Registration Consumer**: Processes registration events from Kafka for analytics and storage
+10. Registration Consumer processes the Kafka event for analytics and storage

+### Communication Protocols

+- **Client ↔ API Gateway**: REST or GraphQL over HTTP
+- **API Gateway ↔ Aggregator**: gRPC
+- **Aggregator ↔ Microservices**: gRPC
+- **API Gateway → Kafka**: Event publishing via Kafka protocol
+- **Kafka → Registration Consumer**: Event consumption via Kafka protocol

+---

 ## Getting Started